Table of Contents

-If you are over the age of 65, it is highly recommended to do a regular physical examination to evaluate your overall health at least once a year.
+Medical experts highly recommended to do a regular physical examination if you are over the age of 65 to evaluate your overall health at least once a year.
 The purpose of this routine is to detect any potential issues or symptoms that may become health concerns in the future, therefore these problems can be treated during their early stage.

 Moreover, this is a splendid chance for the doctor to review your prescribed medications with the current conditions.
 The doctor will also listen to your concerns and you can openly communicate to him/her if you are experiencing any side effects from the medications, such as dizziness or muscle weakness that may affect your balance and resulting in a fall.

 One simple way to keep you or your aging relatives safe from incidents, particularly falling, is to ensure that your home is neat at all times.
-You can start by decluttering unnecessary items to make more space, picking up miscellaneous things that are scattered on the floor, and also reorganizing the entire room to create a safer environment for the elderly.
+You can start by decluttering unnecessary items to make more space.
+Pick up miscellaneous things that are scattered on the floor and reorganize the entire room to create a safer environment for the elderly.

 More practical things include; install grab bars in the bathrooms for some support while getting in or out of the bathtub, add double-sided tape on the bottom of your rug to prevent people from slipping while stepping onto it and ensure proper lighting in each room.

 Re-check your footwear’s condition.
 It is supposed to fit well to your feet and should have anti-slip soles.
-Shoes with velcro straps are more recommended for the elderly compared to lace-up shoes which can lead to tripping.
+Experts recommend shoes with velcro straps for the elderly in comparison to lace-up shoes that can lead to tripping.

 One should never underestimate the falls in the elderly, since these incidents can lead to serious injury or even death.
 Understanding the cause and implementing the strategies of preventing falls can help you or your older relatives to gain more confidence, feeling secure, and live life to the fullest without the fear of losing your balance.